Wangweiyao/About-me/README.md

 ## Bio

 I am a 4th year **Ph.D. student in the Computer Science department at the Johns Hopkins University** in Baltimore, Maryland.
-I work with Prof. Gregory Hager on vision-based robotics control and Prof. Mathias Unberath on medical imaging.
+I work with Prof. Gregory Hager on vision-based robotics manipulation.
+My research topics include: 1) Visual representation for robot manipulation.
+2) Domain adaptation (e.g., sim-to-real) for visual policies.
+3) Language-conditioned robot manipulation.
+During Ph.D., I also worked with BAIDU Robotics and Autonomous Driving Lab (RAL) and AKASA Inc. as summer research intern.

 I completed my undergraduate program at the Duke University in Durham, North Carolina with double major in Computer Science & Statistics and worked with Prof. Lawrence Carin in deep generative models.

-Between grad school and college graduation, I worked at Mckinsey & Company as Business Analyst in Greater China Region, focused on TMT related strategy consulting.
 During undergrad, I also did a software enginnering internship at Facebook and a research internship at UC Berkeley with Prof. Dawn Song and Prof. Bo Li.

 ### Works in computer vision, reinforcement learning and robotics